-We address frequently asked questions about applying the fair value measurement and disclosure guidance, highlighting the differences between US GAAP and IFRS Standards.
-This latest edition has been updated for newly effective accounting standards, and other standard-setting and practice developments.
+We address frequently asked questions about applying the fair value measurement and disclosure guidance, highlighting the differences between US GAAP and IFRS Accounting Standards.
+This latest edition has been updated for recent standard-setting and practice developments, and evolving interpretations.

-We are pleased to share our insight and practical guidance in this edition of our Fair value measurement handbook.
-The publication will help you apply the principles of ASC 820 and IFRS 13 and understand the key differences between US GAAP and IFRS Standards.
+We are pleased to share our insight and practical guidance in this edition of our fair value measurement handbook.
+This publication will help you apply the fair value measurement principles of ASC 820 and IFRS 13, and understand the key differences between US GAAP and IFRS Accounting Standards.

 This edition has been updated for: